ZmnSCPxj/cldcb/README.md

 could trigger, you cannot query anything from C-Lightning while `db_write` is in-flight, and so on.

-During installation of the plugin, we generate a public-private keypair, then ask the Lightning node to sign the generated public key using `signmessage`.
-We use that public key to tell `cldcb-server` that we are an authorized representative of the Lightning node.

-Thus, authentication with the server goes this way:

-* We present the Lightning node public key.
-  The server checks that it is in the list of nodes it is keeping backups for.
+Further, it would be preferable if the server does not need to know the identifier for the Lightning network node it is keeping backups for.

-* We present `cldcb-plugin` public key.
+Thus, we have *three* keypairs:

+* The key of the node, i.e. the node identifier.
+* The key of the `cldcb-plugin`, i.e. the client identifier.
-* We present the signature of the Lightning node that signs the `cldcb-plugin` public key.
+* The key of the `cldcb-server`, i.e. the server identifier.
-  This effectively tells the server that this is a delegate of the Lightning node.
-  * What is actually signed is a string of the public key in hex, with a prefixed scare-message of "DO NOT SIGN THIS MESSAGE UNLESS YOU WANT TO LOSE ALL YOUR FUNDS ".

-Remember, we cannot query the C-Lightning node *anything* while a `db_write` is in-flight, not even a `signmessage`, so we cannot sign every message to `cldcb-server` that way.
+When a `cldcb-plugin` is installed into a C-Lightning node, we generate a keypair for it to serve as the client identifier.
+The server will only allow client identifiers it has been set up to receive from.
+The data saved by the plugin is encrypted to be decryptable only by the node private key itself.

+Authentication with the server simply requires that the plugin prove to the backup server that it has control of the client private key corresponding to the client identifier that was configured at the server.

+Thus, the plugin never needs to query anything from the C-Lightning node: all it needs is the client private key (which is separate from the node keypair).

+Now an issue is that we cannot do anything in the plugin, not even C-Lightning command-line options, since options are provided during `init`, but `db_write` hooks can get invoked before that.
-Worse, we cannot even know *where* the `cldcb-server` *is* by looking at the C-Lightning options, because `db_write` can occur before the options are passed to the plugin!
+So we cannot even know *where* the `cldcb-server` *is* by looking at the C-Lightning options, because `db_write` can occur before the options are passed to the plugin!

 Thus, `cldcb-client` creates a shell script `cldcb-plugin-wrapper` that is the actual plugin that is executed by C-Lightning.
-This contains the `cldcb-plugin` *private* key, the signature from C-Lightning, the node public key, and how to contact the `cldcb-server`.
+This contains the `cldcb-plugin` client *private* key, the node public key, and how to contact the `cldcb-server`.
 The wrapper just `exec`s into `cldcb-plugin`.

 `cldcb-plugin` is passed the `$0` argument of `cldcb-plugin-wrapper`, which is the location of `cldcb-plugin-wrapper`.
-The **actual** data (privkey, signature, server contact details...) is then parsed by `cldcb-plugin` from the shell script comments.
+The **actual** data (client privkey, server contact details...) is then parsed by `cldcb-plugin` from the shell script comments.
 This is because modern operating systems store the entire command line used to invoke a process, so we cannot safely pass in private keys